zombie6888/multi_stack_navigator/README.md

 AppRouter.of(context).navigate('page1?param=test');
 ```

 The difference is that you omit '/' prefix for path.
 If current page is a nested page of some tab, for example /tab1 tab, router will try to search /tab1/page1 in routes.
-In case of success, nested page will be pushed, otherwise it will try to search route in root stack or push "route not found" page.
+In case of success, nested page will be pushed, otherwise it will try to search route in the root stack or push "route not found" page.

 if you want to replace current route use: